Employee Benefit Plan and Pension Audits

-A quality audit performed by an independent public accounting firm helps ensure the financial integrity of an employee benefit plan and protects plan assets.
+A quality audit performed by an independent public accounting firm helps ensure the financial integrity of an employee benefit plan and helps with regulatory compliance.
 A sound audit helps the plan sponsor carry out its fiduciary responsibility to file a complete and accurate annual Form 5500 return for the plan.

-415 Group offers a dedicated team of audit and assurance professionals with the technical expertise and years of experience needed for an employee benefit plan audit, including corporate 401(k) plans and other defined contribution plans.
+415 Group offers a dedicated team of audit and assurance professionals with the technical expertise and years of experience needed for an employee benefit plan.

 Request a consultation with our team to learn more about our employee benefit plan compliance services.